nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 With this architecture any integration with TRE is much more simpler, the new service has to subscribe to the two topics **tre-in** and **tre-out**.

-What becomes easier or more difficult to do because of this change?
+> What becomes easier or more difficult to do because of this change?
+> Phil, anything else to add?